VibeCoder01/SystemInsightsAnalyser/README.md

 #### **Important: Configuring Date Formats**

 If you've selected a "Last Seen" column, a **Date Format** input will appear.
-You must specify the format of your date string here to ensure it's read correctly.
+The application will automatically analyze a sample of your data and suggest the most likely date format.

-- **Match the Format Exactly**: The format string must account for all parts of the date and time in your data.
+- **Verify the Auto-Detected Format**: Check that the suggested format correctly matches the dates in your file preview.
+- **Manual Adjustment**: If the guess is incorrect, or for very unusual formats, you can manually edit the format string.
-  - For a date like `10/15/2023 10:30`, the format is `MM/dd/yyyy HH:mm`.
-Note `MM` (uppercase) is for month and `mm` (lowercase) is for minutes.
+  - **Match the Format Exactly**: The format string must account for all parts of the date and time.
+For example, for a date like `10/15/2023 10:30`, the format is `MM/dd/yyyy HH:mm`.
+Note that `MM` (uppercase) is for month and `mm` (lowercase) is for minutes.
-  - For `15-Oct-23`, the format is `dd-MMM-yy`.
   - **Handling Literal Characters**: If your date string contains letters that are not part of a format code (like the `T` in `2023-10-15T10:30:00`), you must wrap them in single quotes.
-  - For `2023-10-15T10:30:00`, the correct format is `yyyy-MM-dd'T'HH:mm:ss`.
+The correct format for `2023-10-15T10:30:00` is `yyyy-MM-dd'T'HH:mm:ss`.
-- **Leaving it Blank**: If you leave the format field blank, the analyzer will attempt to parse standard formats like `2023-11-15T10:00:00Z`.
-It is **highly recommended** to provide the format to avoid ambiguity and ensure accuracy.
+- **Standard ISO Formats**: If your dates are in a standard ISO 8601 format (e.g., `2023-11-15T10:00:00Z`), you can often leave the format field blank, as the analyzer will parse them automatically.

 ### 4. Step 3: Run Analysis